Herend Porcelain Factory

-The old Roman town of Herend sits amongst the hills of northern Hungary near the city of Veszprem.
-The Herend factory, one of Europe’s finest porcelain manufacturers flourishes in the town.
+One of Europe’s finest porcelain manufacturers flourishes in the old Roman town of Herend.
+It sits amongst the hills of northern Hungary near the city of Veszprem.

-Founded in 1826 to produce earthenware products it struggled until 1839 when Moric Fischer took over the factory and perfected the art of porcelain manufacture.
+Founded in 1826 to produce earthenware products, the new company struggled until 1839 when Moric Fischer took over the factory and perfected the art of porcelain manufacture.
 A man of great vision he looked to emanate the great factories of Germany and produce dinnerware to rival Meissen.
 He began with commissions to make replacements for some of the existing Meissen, Sevres and Vienna services owned by the aristocracy throughout Europe.
-Their ability to imitate the first masters of Europe soon gained Royal Patronage from the monarch and gave Herend the right to use the Coat of Arms of Hungary.
-Other Royal Patronages soon followed.
 At the World trade fair in London, Queen Victoria purchased a dinner service decorated with butterflies and flowers in the Chinese style, this service is still produced today as Victoria.
 Many aristocrats followed Queen Victoria’s example and Herend continued to prosper.

 Moric’s grandson took control of production in 1897.
 He led Herend into the twentieth century on a new wave of success.
 Old services were reintroduced as well as new sculptures on Hungarian and Oriental themes, animal figures, medals and busts of prominent personalities.

 After the second world war the company was nationalised and a new group of Hungarian artists arrived in Herend, bringing their refined skills in sculpture and painting to the factory.

 After the fall of communism in Eastern Europe the company was privatised and is now owned by the management and its workers.
 Herend has continued to update its facilities without sacrificing the traditions of the highest quality hand painting and gilding inherent in all their porcelain.